C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 ### Preview

-In this challenge we need to input a plaintext string and a guess to the last block of it's AES encryption 3 times in a row - if one of those guesses match we get the flag:
+In this challenge we need to input a plaintext string and a guess to the last block of it's AES (ECB) encryption 3 times in a row - if one of those guesses match we get the flag:

 For each 3 attempts a new random key is generated (16 bytes).
 We need to submit an input that has to follow these requirements: